-A few weeks ago I attended the 13th Annual Manufacturing Leadership Summit that was held at the Hyatt Regency Huntington Beach.
-This two-day summit proved to be a very informative experience for my colleagues and myself.
+During the 13th Annual Manufacturing Leadership Summit Adcraft Labels was the recipient of the 2017 Smart Product Leadership award.
+The two-day summit, held at the Hyatt Regency Huntington Beach, proved to be an exciting and informative experience for my colleagues and myself.
 It enriched us as individuals and as a company, due to the exposure to top-level people of key brand names in manufacturing.

 These top-level experts talked about real life issues in manufacturing.
 One of the keynote speakers that I particularly enjoyed was Alicia Boler Davis, Executive Vice President of Global Manufacturing for General Motors.
 She spoke about being proactive by trying to disrupt and challenge ourselves by trying new things in the industry.
 She spoke about taking the initiative and that we should disrupt ourselves before the industry disrupts us.
 We need to make ourselves uncomfortable by trying new things.
 Being in the label manufacturing business, this truly spoke to me.
 It was inspiring to listen to an industry expert talk about testing new ideas and being creative.